wkorando/spring-boot-cloud-native-workshop/README.md

 1. Using the public IP and port from these outputs, you should be able to call your Spring Boot application at `<public IP>:<exposed port>/api/v1/storms`.

-## Contnnecting to a Cloud Hosted Database
+## Connecting to a Cloud Hosted Database

 In the next exercise we will ook at how to connect the Spring Boot application we built in this exercise to a cloud hosted database.
 Continue on with the exercise [here](https://github.com/wkorando/spring-boot-cloud-native-workshop/tree/2-connecting-to-a-database).